loconomics/loconomics/docs/User Stories/User Stories - Service Professionals.md

 Epic Story 6: Child Story A | Target Persona(s) | Investable
 ------------ | ------------- | -------------
-I want to send a list of services I'll provide a client with an estimated price so they can book them if they want to.| [Claudia the Cleaning Professional](https://github.com/dani0198/Loconomics/docs/Personas/Claudia%20the%20Cleaning%20Professional.md) | -
+I want to send a list of services I'll provide a client with an estimated price so they can book them if they want to.| [Claudia the Cleaning Professional](https://github.com/dani0198/Loconomics/docs/Personas/Claudia%20the%20Cleaning%20Professional.md), [Evelyn the Event Professional](https://github.com/dani0198/Loconomics/docs/Personas/Evelyn%20the%20Event%20Professional.md) | -
 **Test Cases** | **GitHub Issue** | **Complete**
-A1) Make sure the service professional can select "Send as estimate" when creating client-specific pricing. | - | -
+A1) Make sure the service professional can select "Send as estimate" when creating client-specific pricing. | [669](https://github.com/dani0198/Loconomics/issues/669)  | -
-A2) Make sure to send the client the estimate with an option to "Schedule services". | - | -
+A2) Make sure to send the client the estimate with an option to "Schedule services". | [669](https://github.com/dani0198/Loconomics/issues/669)  | -
-A3) Make sure the service professional can update the price during/after services. | - | -
+A3) Make sure the service professional can update the price during/after services. | [669](https://github.com/dani0198/Loconomics/issues/669)  | -
-B3) Make sure the client approves the final price before processed. | - | -
+A4) Make sure the client approves the final price before processed. | [669](https://github.com/dani0198/Loconomics/issues/669)  | -

 ## Epic Story 7
 As [Sara the Service Professional](https://github.com/dani0198/Loconomics/docs/Personas/Sara%20the%20Service%20Professional.md), I'd like to offer new and existing clients promotions so I can increase my income in lower demand periods.